wilsonmar/wilsonmar.github.io/_posts/2016-08-23-mac-iphone.md

 <i>{{ page.excerpt }}</i>
 {% include l18n.html %}
 {% include _toc.html %}

+Apple-Authorized Training providers offer:

+* A 3-day $2,100 <a target="_blank" href="https://www.thenewit.com/go-apple-technician-training/apple-service-fundamentals">Apple Service Fundamentals class</a>

+* A 4-day $2,800 <a target="_blank" href="https://www.thenewit.com/go-apple-technician-training/apple-certified-ios-technician">Apple Certified iOS Technician (ACiT)</a> who take the ACiT iOS Service Certification exam on the 4th day.
+create certified in troubleshooting iPhone or iPad, and repairing iPhone models at an Apple-authorized service facility.
+They learn setup, navigation, features, and associated services of iOS devices.
+Participants also learn how to maintain, troubleshoot, and repair iOS devices.
+Participants’ knowledge and skills are tested and reinforced by working through real-world scenarios in hands-on labs.

+## Store Maps

 PROTIP: Store maps of public transportation routes and timetables on your mobile phone so it's available without need for a wi-fi or cellular servide (which are not available within most subways).